saramic/simple-banking-service-code-challenge/README.md

    ~ 30 seconds
    ```

-10. if the transfer has an account that does not exist in the provided account
+1. if the transfer has an account that does not exist in the provided account
    file the program will exit with an error
-11. nothing wrong with transfers between same account, nothing should happen
+1. nothing wrong with transfers between same account, nothing should happen

-TODO ... this will come out of incomplete work from the Work Log analysis
+1. taking a "fail fast" approach, any problem will cause an error, and the
+   program will exit with an error code.
+This is preferred over "fail slow" as
+   it is more work having to deal with partial errors.
+For example if only 1
+   account was affected by a transfer that took the account below 0, should you
+   apply the transfers? or not?
+I take the "fail fast" approach that it does
+   not meet the needs of the program and hence should fail immediately.
+1. Money can NEVER go below zero - this was not explicit in the initial
+   instructions, for exampole if account X had +$10 and it needed to transfer
+   -$11 but later get +$100 this would "fail fast" on the first transaction
+   that took the balance below $0
+1. only CSV will be supported
+1. this is not actually the "banking service" just a simple verify script to
+   show final balances and show that the transfers can be applied in a valid
+   fashion
+1. only customers that have a account balance in account balances are supported
+1. no consideration is take for customers who are NOT in a processable state,
+   they are invalid or inactive as there seems no way to tell that from the
+   current data
+1. limited work has been done to deal with wrong data
+1. no way to know "which day" the transfers are actually being applied for,
+   just taken as the files provided are the right files for the current time

 ## Extensions

 - [ ] setup to run on docker to make it easier and safer to run
+- [ ] extend to have more of a double ledger, at this point in time the
+  transfers are just applied and not added to a ledger which could be confirmed
+  that they have all been applied
+- [ ] explore the possibility of splitting this up across separate processes,
+  how would this work? could the transfers be applied separately and later
+  joined?
+- [ ] when and how could a caching layer be added? to look up the account and
+  current balance? at the moment the account is stored in an array? maybe a
+  hash would be fater?
+- [ ] investigate storing the data in different stores, tree, database, Apache
+  Arrow, Apache Parquet, other
+- [ ] make the errors more friendly

 ## Work Log

 - [x] basis for a simple solution, a pass through solution for account balances
   now works, but still no solution after 7 hours
     - 3:30 hours:minutes -> 8:30AM - 12:00PM
-- [ ] get a "simple solution" up and running, it's 3.5 hours in and I still
+- [x] get a "simple solution" up and running, it's 3.5 hours in and I still
   have no code, look at a quick solution to meet a majority of the rubrick:
   `SimpleBankingService.run(file1, file2)` that reads in all `Accounts` and
   `Transfers` into memory, applies the transfers (or is this a separate class)